CHARTER FOR SCREEN TALENT EUROPE

 • Board members serve for three years (or a shorter period, if so decided).

-• The President and General Board Members will constitute themselves.
+• The President, Vice President, and General Board Members are chosen by the GA.

 • Within the board, responsibilities are allocated according to the network’s needs, including formulating policy and overseeing day-to-day operations.